sagemath/sagewiki_to_gh-2022-10-10/msri07/discuss.md

  * dsage compared to ipython

- * security -- malicious vandals
+ * security -- task farming and malicious vandals